EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 <i>Q</i><sub>1</sub>, and <i>Q</i><sub>2</sub> of the density of states for each <i>l</i>
 channel, which are called the atomic number and the boundary conditions at the surface of the sphere.
-In some sense these numbers are ``fundamental'' to a sphere; the atomic program will generate a self-consistent potential for a specified set of <i>Q</i><sub>0</sub>,
+In some sense these numbers are ''fundamental'' to a sphere; the atomic program will generate a self-consistent potential for a specified set of <i>Q</i><sub>0</sub>,
 <i>Q</i><sub>1</sub>, <i>Q</i><sub>2</sub> and boundary conditions, specified
 in the Questaal package through the continuous principal quantum number <i>P</i>